 The annual Grey to Green Conference, held in partnership with Green Roofs for Healthy Cities, explores the economics of green infrastructure.
-The fourth annual Grey to Green Conference looked at using green infrastructure to address climate change, and was held in Toronto, Ontario from June 1-4, 2016.
+The fifth annual Grey to Green Conference will be held in Toronto, Ontario in May 2017.

 The annual CitiesAlive Conference, presented in partnership with Green Roofs for Healthy Cities, is North America's largest green roof and wall gathering.
-The 14th conference will be held in Washington, D.C. from November 1-4, 2016.
+The 15th annual conference will be held in Seattle, WA from October 10-13, 2017.